devpatel18/nifty_stocks_analysis/README.md

 The application has been deployed in the Streamlit Cloud.You can access here: [https://devpatel18-nifty-stocks-analysis-app-w28wm9.streamlit.app/](https://devpatel18-nifty-stocks-analysis-app-w28wm9.streamlit.app/)

-The app might go to sleep due to inactive traffic, wake up the app in that case
+NOTE : The app might go to sleep due to inactive traffic, wake up the app in that case

 ## Screenshots
 <img width="1278" alt="image" src="https://user-images.githubusercontent.com/87890518/205501614-d9dd337e-d45e-4b02-af59-4a157eb587e5.png">